Getting started (legacy)

 Error: Field '$invoice_amount_USD' does not exist in record 'invoices_csv'

-You can also use the autocomplete functionality in Formula Editor, which automatically displays a list of all existing technical column names after you type the $
+You can also use the autocomplete functionality in Formula Editor, which automatically displays a list of all existing technical column names after you type the $ character.
+Alternatively, you can display the list of all technical column names and all available functions by using the Ctrl + Space shortcut.

 Comparing values